-We are pleased to present a summary of our audit findings for the year ended 31 August 2015.
+We are pleased to present a summary of our audit findings of The Collegiate Academy Trust ("the Academy") for the year ended 31 August 2016.

 Our audit work is now substantially complete and we take this opportunity to draw your attention to those matters we have noted during the course of the audit.